LispCookbook/cl-cookbook/web.md

 HTML of the widgets that need it.
 In our example, it re-renders one task only.

-Carry on this quickstart guide here: http://40ants.com/weblocks/quickstart.html
+Is it appealing ?
+Carry on this quickstart guide here: [http://40ants.com/weblocks/quickstart.html](http://40ants.com/weblocks/quickstart.html).

 # Templates

-See a curated list of HTML generators and template engines: https://github.com/CodyReichert/awesome-cl#html-generators-and-templates

 ## Djula - HTML markup